reneshbedre/bioinfokit/README.md

 `color` | Tuple of two colors [tuple][default: ("green", "red")] `valpha` | Transparency of points on volcano plot [float (between 0 and 1)][default: 1.0] `geneid` | Name of a column having gene Ids.
 This is necessary for plotting gene label on the points [string][default: None] `genenames` | Tuple of gene Ids to label the points.
+The gene Ids must be present in the geneid column.
 If this option set to "deg" it will label all genes defined by lfc_thr and pv_thr [string, tuple, dict][default: None]
 `gfont` | Font size for genenames [float][default: 10.0]

 Returns: